 True, big reinsurance deals between unrelated insurers are regularly reported.
-But when one holding company owns both a life insurer and a “captive” reinsurer, or the deal happens offshore, or involves a certain type of reinsurance—all typical of the Bermuda Triangle strategy—it can be hard for an outsider to know how substantive the deal actually is.
+But when one holding company owns both a life insurer and a “captive” reinsurer, or the deal happens offshore, or involves a certain type of reinsurance—all typical of the Bermuda Triangle strategy—it can be hard for an outsider to know how substantive the deal actually is, or if its just an accounting maneuver.

 Certain data is available.
 In each FIA issuer’s 2021 statutory filing, lengthy documents, you can see its gross annuity sales, the amount of premium reinsured, the annuity products that were reinsured, the type of reinsurance used, the reinsurance partner, and the partner’s headquarters.